Borewit/musicbrainz-api/README.md

 There are different search fields depending on the entity.

-### Generic search function
+### Search function

-Searches can be performed using the generic search function: `query(entity: mb.EntityType, query: string | IFormData, offset?: number, limit?: number)`
+Searches can be performed using the generic search function: `query(entity: mb.EntityType, query: string | IFormData, offset?: number, limit?: number): Promise<entity>`

 Arguments:
 *   Entity type, which can be one of: